 Severe heat stress can lead to plant injury and even death.
-This figure below shows the benefit of supplying supplemental calcium to young Arabidopsis seedlings when the seedlings are subjected to 104°F heat stress.
-Arabidopsis is widely used as a model plant in research.
+This figure below shows the benefit of supplying supplemental calcium to young Brassica seedlings when the seedlings are subjected to 104°F heat stress.
 Almost all the seedlings that did not receive supplemental Ca died while almost all the seedling that received supplemental Ca survived.

 Humans sweat and the evaporation of water from skin cools us.
 Thus, our body temperature is 98°F when the air temperature on a hot day may be 108°F. In a similar manner, plant leaves transpire and the evaporation of water cools the leaf.
 Leaves that are transpiring water are usually several degrees cooler than the air around them.
 Calcium, along with potassium, regulates the opening and closing of the guard cells around the stomates in leaves.
 Plants that lack sufficient Ca lose the ability to regulate the stomates and plants can become overheated, leading to injury and death.

 In addition to the direct beneficial effects of calcium on heat stress, calcium also plays a key role as part of the messenger system in plant by signaling the heat stress and triggering plant responses to heat stress.